How to Use Seedance 2.0 Text to Video: Step-by-Step Guide for Beginners

 Resolution and frame rate settings

 Seedance 2.0 outputs native 1080p resolution, preserving clarity even when zooming in during post-production.
-Frame rate is typically 24 or 30fps depending on your settings.
-I export at the highest available quality—storage is cheap, re-generating isn’t.
+Frame rate in my tests has been 24fps or 30fps depending on the panel settings selected at generation time.
+Export at the highest available quality—storage is cheap, re-generating isn’t.

 Checking for flicker and edge artifacts